kubukoz/talks/typelevel-alchemist/slides/README.md

   - where to look for syntax, instances, how to import (reference tweet from impurepics about imports in cats)
 - cats-effect
   - IO monad for Scala, Cats.
 Suspended effects and evaluation, stack safety, sync/async, pure/delay/suspend
-  - data types (IO, SyncIO, Fiber, Ref, Deferred, Semaphore, Clock (show getting time), ContextShift, Timer (shifting, sleeping) - needed for some instances (e.g. Concurrent - true?), for IO needs implicit EC in scope) - make sure to say these are not type classes so there's no coherency requirement
+  - data types (IO, SyncIO, Fiber, Ref, Deferred, Semaphore, Clock (show getting time), ContextShift, Timer (shifting, sleeping) - needed for some instances (e.g. Concurrent - true?), for IO needs implicit EC in scope) - make sure to say these are not type classes so there's no coherence requirement
   - Ref as functional mutable state
   - Resource - functional loan pattern
   - type classes (Sync, Bracket, Async, Concurrent, Effect)